janet-9/SimICD/README.md

 ## Description

 This is the codebase for **SimICD**, a tool for the closed-loop simulation of cardiac EP episodes and virtual ICD logic modeled after the Boston Scientific single chamber transvenous ICD ([Boston Scientific](https://www.bostonscientific.com/en-US/home.html)).
 Examples of episode simulations can be found in the paper: *'SimICD: A Closed-Loop Framework for ICD Modelling'*.
+The scripts used to generate the experiments detailed in the paper can be found in *Paper_Scripts*.

 The base consists of: